Ergodicity breaking and deviation from Eigenstate Thermalisation in relativistic QFT

 (1) \emph{the thermal average line of a local observable in any QFT model that is a perturbation of a CFT by a relevant operator, tends to become parallel to that of the CFT in the high energy limit}, and

 (2) \emph{one-quasiparticle states are located along a line determined by relativistic kinematics.}

 Indeed, the entire spectrum of a relativistic QFT is symmetric under boosts in the thermodynamic limit, and any state of the family of one-quasiparticle states can be brought to the bottom edge of the spectrum by such a boost.
-Therefore all states in the vicinity of the hyperbolic line should be considered as the “edge” of the spectrum where non-random states can be present.
-Given that for a general observable these two lines diverge, the above statements, which are expected to hold in the thermodynamic limit, imply that the strong version of ETH can not hold, whereas the weak version of ETH may still be valid.
-Note however that, as shown in Fig.~\ref{fig:2}.d, the numerically computed density of states close to the QMBS line does not show any tendency to decrease for increasing $\mu$.
+Therefore, all states in the vicinity of the hyperbolic line should be considered as the “edge” of the spectrum where nonrandom states can be present.
+Given that for a general observable these two lines diverge, the above statements, which are expected to hold in the thermodynamic limit, imply that the strong version of the ETH cannot hold, whereas the weak version of the ETH may still be valid.
+Note, however, that, as shown in Fig.~\ref{fig:2}.d, the numerically computed density of states close to the QMBS line does not show any tendency to decrease for increasing $\mu$.
+At the same time, it is not clear if some generalised version of the ETH could hold as a result of Lorentz symmetry: Unlike other symmetries, Lorentz transformations leave the action rather than the Hamiltonian invariant, and the energy spectrum is constrained by the symmetry in a nontrivial way.

-\emph{Discussion} -- Clearly, the above scenario suggests a strong distinction between lattice and continuous QFT models.
+\emph{Discussion} -- Clearly, the above scenario suggests a strong distinction between lattice models and QFT.
 Perturbing a free lattice model by a generic interaction would not give rise to such atypical eigenstates, because one-quasiparticle states are limited to a finite energy range close to the ground state.
-However, Lorentz invariance, which is exactly valid in the thermodynamic limit, imposes strong kinematical constraints.
-Motivated by the above arguments based on RG theory and on Lorentz symmetry, we expect that analogous deviations from ETH hold in any relativistic nonintegrable QFT that admits a quasiparticle description.
+On the contrary, in QFT, Lorentz invariance, which is exactly valid in the thermodynamic limit, imposes strong kinematical constraints on the spectrum at all energy scales.
+Motivated by the above arguments based on RG theory and on Lorentz symmetry, we expect that analogous deviations from the ETH hold in any relativistic nonintegrable QFT that admits a quasiparticle description.

 \

 \onecolumngrid